fulco/BlueLinuxBastion/README.md

 ## Configuration

 - The `allowed_ips.txt` file should contain the allowed IP addresses and ports for SSH access.
-- Modify the `cronline.txt` file to specify the desired frequency and path for running the `croncheck.sh` script.
+- Modify the text of `cronline.txt` file to specify the desired frequency and path for running the `croncheck.sh` script before installing it in your own `crontab`.

 ## Disclaimer